jhsu802701/tutorial-docker-stretch/04-use_jekyll_image.md

 ## Time Stamp
 * Enter the command "sh reset.sh".
 * Note that the time stamp file has three build dates instead of two.
-That's because the rbenv-jekyll Docker image is a derivative of the development Docker image, which is a derivative of the minimal Docker image.
+That's because the jekyll-general Docker image is a derivative of the development Docker image, which is a derivative of the minimal Docker image.

 ## Information
 * Enter the command "sh info.sh".
 You'll see that a version of Ruby is installed, and a version of Jekyll is installed.